 Golf in Norfolk

 For any golfer who loves to play true Links golf, Norfolk is a golfing treasure.
 Here you find the Norfolk Golf Coast.
 This is the glorious stretch of coastline that is home to many and varied links courses, set in one of the sunniest, warmest and driest locations in the UK.
 And, you can easily find cliff-top courses with panoramic views over the North Sea.
-Among the golf clubs found along this coast are some absolutely superb championship golf courses, and you'll find hotels, spas, pubs and restaurants are all nearby.
-Some outstanding courses include Hunstanton Golf Club, right next to the beach, with views over Wash Bay; Royal West Norfolk Golf Club, the traditional, classic links course, set between the sea and salt marshes; Sheringham Golf Club, founded in 1891, almost always open for play "whatever the weather"; the Royal Cromer Golf Club, set on the cliff tops with unforgettable views.
-With its beautiful beaches, tranquil parkland, serene rural inland scenery and its warm dry climate, Norfolk is a wonderful place to play golf!
+Along this coast you'll find some outstanding championship golf courses with hotels, pubs and restaurants all nearby.
+For example, Hunstanton Golf Club set right next to the beach with views over Wash Bay; Royal West Norfolk Golf Club with a traditional, classic links course set between the sea and salt marshes; Sheringham Golf Club, founded in 1891 and almost always open for play "whatever the weather"; the Royal Cromer Golf Club set along cliff tops with unforgettable views.
+With its beautiful beaches, tranquil parkland, serene rural inland scenery and a warm dry climate, Norfolk is a wonderful place to play golf!

 Golf in Suffolk